blasmith223/Virtual-Network-Deployment/README.md

 - Run pentest playbook to deploy dockers to webservers
 - Run filebeat and metricbeat playbooks to deploy services to ELK VM
 - ssh into ELK vm and "sudo docker ps" to confirm docker is running
-- Another way to confirm the deployment was succesful is to navigate to your Kibana dashboard. (http://[elk.external.ip]:5601/app/kibana)
+- Another way to confirm the deployment was successful is to navigate to your Kibana dashboard. (http://[elk.external.ip]:5601/app/kibana)